pivorodrigues/devopstips/acsa.md

 - **Path Patterns** allow you to direct traffic to different EC2 instances based on the URL contained in the request.

 <p align="center"><img src="images/aws-path-patterns.png" width="700px"></p>

 #

+**Autoscaling Theory**

+What are my scaling options?

+- Maintain current instance level at all times

+- Scale manually

+- Scale based on a schedule

+- Scale based on demand

+- Use predictive scaling

+#